neo-project/docs/docs/en-us/network/private-chain/solo.md

 ### Modifying protocol.json

-1. Open protocol.json under the neo-cli directory
+1. Open protocol.json under the Neo-cli directory
 2. In StandbyValidators enter the public key of the wallet 1.json created before (It is single node mode when there is only one public key included in StandbyValidators).

 Here is an example：